intectum/apps/README.md

 # Apps Monorepo

 This is a monorepo of all of Intectum's internal TypeScript projects.
-It includes React websites, React Native apps, Firebase backends etc.
+It includes VanillaJS websites, React Native apps, Firebase backends etc.

 ## Structure

 This monorepo uses npm workspaces.
 The following is a list of all the workspaces included:

 - apps
+  - homa-and-mukto-connect-website: the Homa & Mukto: Connect website
   - intectum-website: the intectum website
-  - oshonz-website: the osho.nz website
-  - trusty-paws-*: components of the Trust Paws project
   - vaga-*: components of the Vaga project
 - packages
   - apps-core: core functions